The Fits (film)

 The Fits is a 2015 American drama film directed by Anna Rose Holmer in her feature debut.
-The film tells the story of Toni (Royalty Hightower), an 11-year-old tomboy who struggles to fit into a girls’ dance troupe, which begins to suffer from an inexplicable epidemic of violent fits.
+The film tells the story of Toni (Royalty Hightower), an 11-year-old tomboy who struggles to fit into a girls’ dance troupe as its members begin to suffer from an inexplicable epidemic of violent fits.

 The film premiered at the 2015 Venice Film Festival and was selected to take part in the 2016 Sundance Film Festival.
 Oscilloscope Laboratories obtained U.S. distribution rights to the film before its Sundance debut.

 Plot

 Eleven-year-old Toni trains with her brother Jermaine in the boxing gym at the Lincoln Community Center in Cincinnati.
 She starts to take notice of the girls’ dance team which also practices there.
 Toni watches through the doors to the practice room as two girls dance at each other.
 The next day, Toni goes into the empty gym and starts to dance, mimicking the actions of the girls whom she had seen dancing earlier.
 Jermaine interrupts her to ask if she is ready to go hit the stairs where they go to continue training.
 He tells Toni that he saw her dancing and encourages her to try out for the team.

 Toni goes to the tryouts and observes the team with a group of other young hopefuls.
 The team captains, Legs and Karisma, teach the girls the “clap back call” which they try to do with little success.
 Toni continues to practice the routine in the empty gym.
 Legs comes in to pick up some water bottles and asks Toni to go fill them before practice.
 She befriends two other girls, Beezy and Maia.
 During practice, Legs collapses and appears to have a seizure before she is hospitalized.
 Karisma takes over the practices before she too suffers from a fainting fit.
 Later, Toni tells Jermaine about the seizures.
 Jermaine warns Toni to not start acting like Karisma as she is the craziest one out of all of them.

 Later, Toni aggressively practices the dance routine, smiling as she begins to master it.
 At practice the next day, she looks disappointed to hear that it is cancelled.
 She and Beezy play in the empty building and try on their new uniforms.
 They talk about the seizure episodes and question whether they were caused by some sort of boyfriend disease.